top of page

 After breakfast at the hotel, we’ll load up onto a bus bound for the outskirts of Panama City, where we’ll transfer to the necessary 4×4’s for the rest of our journey deep into the rainforest.

-Upon arrival we’ll gather for lunch.
+Upon arrival we’ll gather for lunch after we settle into our tents.
 Our hosts will provide us with some information about the reserve and we’ll have a quick safety briefing.
-We’ll discuss our research objectives and planned field “work”.
+We’ll discuss our research objectives and planned field “work”, and go over our iNaturalist contest.

-After dinner, we’ll end the night as we will every night we’re at Cocobolo…. with our insect light sheet for a look at the insect diversity of the region.
+After dinner, we’ll end the night as we will every night we’re at Cocobolo…. with our insect light sheet to bring them to us!

-Today we'll be led on a hike to familiarize ourselves with the various ecosystems of the area.
-From lowland cloud forests and river valleys, to the highlands: all drastically different habitats, searching for insects and spiders along the way.
+In the afternoon we'll be led on a hike to familiarize ourselves with the various ecosystems of the area on our way to set our FITs, obviously searching for insects and spiders along the way.

 Aquatic Invertebrate Survey